 How has the Mine Clearance Machines Changed Demining?

-The process of demining or mine clearance is one used around the world to detect and remove mines and unexploded ordnance most often buried beneath the ground.
-Generally, it falls into two categories – military demining and humanitarian demining.
-Both types have benefited greatly from the development of new demining machine equipment.
+The process of mine clearance is one used around the world to detect and remove mines and unexploded ordnance most often buried beneath the ground.
+Generally, it falls into two categories – military and humanitarian demining.
+Both types have benefited greatly from the development of new machine equipment.
 Read More

 How does Armtrac help with Demining?

-We help by creating remote demining equipment, sometimes referred to demining robots.
-These demining machines can help preserve human life thanks to them being able to be remotely operated and have managed to save many lives.
-There are many different demining machines we have available, from the unmanned Armtrac 20T Robot to the large Armtrac 400.
+We help by creating remote demining equipment, sometimes referred to as demining robots.
+These robots can help preserve human life thanks to them being able to be remotely operated and have managed to save many lives.
+There are many different machines that we have available, from the unmanned Armtrac 20T Robot to the large Armtrac 400.